ksator/junos_automation_with_rest_calls/README.md

 ```
 You can now use the local copy of this remote repository.

+# About REST APIs

+Junos, Junos space, Contrail, Northstar, ... have REST API.
+You fisrt need to get the REST API documentation for your system.
+Then you can use a graphical REST Client (REST Easy, RESTClient, Postman, ...) to start playing with REST APIs and learn more about REST APIs.
+Graphical REST clients are for humans, so if you need automation and programmatic access, you have to use other REST clients.
+You can then use Python as a REST Client to handle REST Calls.

 # REST calls with Python

 We can use Python librairies to make REST calls.
 I am using the library requests.